 Lot’s of parents are just like me–we’re not alone in wanting to raise our kids to have a good character!

-CLICK THE IMAGE BELOW TO START WITH THE CHARACTER CHALLENGE & CHECK YOUR EMAIL — YOU CAN START THIS CHALLENGE IMMEDIATELY!
+CLICK HERE OR THE IMAGE BELOW TO GET YOUR COPY OF THE CHARACTER CHALLENGE– THEN YOU CAN START IMMEDIATELY!

 But modeling and teaching our kids all the things can be hard to do, especially when we are already busy and overwhelmed with life.

 Confession: I already have great parenting workbooks, studies, devotionals, resource guides, etc… to do with my kids to raise them to have a great character.
 But I don’t ever do them.
 They sit on my bookshelf because finding the time to do them is hard.

 Mediocre is Great!

 One thing I’ve learned though is that my good intentions are often hijacked by my desire to do them right.
 And most parents I talk to get stuck on this as they try to raise globally conscious, kind kids who love others and care about justice.